 Unauthorized release reporting

 - The Los Angeles Fire Department (LAFD) is the Certified Unified Program Agency (CUPA) for the City of Los Angeles.
-California Code of Regulation Title 19 section 2631 requires immediate reporting of any significant release or threatened release of a hazardous material.
-The responsible person must report to the Cal OES State Warning Center at (800) 852-7550 AND the local CUPA at (213) 978-3680.
-In addtion the Los Angeles City Fire Code requires additional reporting to the link provided below.
+California Code of Regulation Title 19 section 2631 requires immediate reporting of any release or threatened release of a hazardous material.
+If emergency response is needed contact 911.
+The handler or an employee, authorized representative, agent, or designee of a handler shall provide immediate verbal report of any release or threatened release of a hazardous material to the Cal OES State Warning Center at (800) 852-7550 AND the local CUPA at (213) 978-3680.
+In addition the Los Angeles City Fire Code requires additional reporting to the link provided below.
 The reporting shall include, as a minimum the following information:

 (1) The exact location of the release or threatened release;